Didier Digard: Betis

 On 8 July 2015, Digard signed a three-year deal with Real Betis, newly promoted to La Liga.

 However, Digard suffered injuries during the club's pre–season that saw him miss the opening game of the season.
-It wasn't until on 29 August 2015 when he made his Real Betis debut, coming on as a 52nd-minute substitute, in a 5–0 loss against Real Madrid.
+On 29 August 2015 he made his Real Betis debut, coming on as a 52nd-minute substitute in a 5–0 loss against Real Madrid.
 His return was short–lived when Digard suffered another injury while training behind close doors.
-It wasn't until on 24 October 2015 when he made his return to the first team, coming on as a late substitute, in a 1–1 draw against Granada.
+On 24 October 2015 he returned to the first team, coming on as a late substitute in a 1–1 draw against Granada.
 After an injury of Alfred N'Diaye, Digard was given his first Real Betis start, where he played 45 minutes before being substituted at half time, in a 1–0 win against Málaga on 7 November 2015.
 In a follow–up match against Atlético Madrid, he was given his second start for Real Betis, starting the whole game, in a 1–0 loss.
 Later in the 2015–16 season, Digard continued to be plagued with injuries and being placed on the substitute bench.
 At the end of the 2015–16 season, he appeared in only eight matches for his new club during the seasons, with two rare starts.
 Digard reflected his time in his first season at Real Betis, saying: "Unfortunately I hurt myself just before the first league game and as the team was going well, it was difficult to replay.
 After I found my place because the results were worse, but we then changed the coach who had another vision, he unfortunately did not make me play much.
 These are things that happen in a career."